cmsc240-s24/project-joseph-nikoloz/DESIGN.md

 This API is for fun, and can also allow the user to learn about various drinks and foods.

 ## Stakeholders
 Anyone interested in choose-your-adventure- type of games will enjoy this experience.
 I think the biggest attraction to this API would be the conversational easter-eggs hidden around the game.
 The easter eggs are spread around via bartender responses.
+# H1
+test 1
+##
+test 2
+###
+test 3

 ## Functional Requirements
-...

 ## Use Case Description
 ...